pathcosmos/dy_gh_filewallball/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Install dependencies with `uv sync --dev`
+3. Install dependencies with Docker Compose
-4. Run tests with `./scripts/dev.sh test`
+4. Run tests with Docker Compose
-5. Format code with `./scripts/dev.sh format`
+5. Format code with development tools
 6. Commit your changes
 7. Push to the branch
 8. Create a Pull Request